top of page

 If your child slept well before toilet training, try to keep your responses to night waking calm and predictable.
 Consistency helps children feel secure during transitions.

 These strategies work well for many families, but they are not a one-size-fits-all solution.
+These strategies are flexible and can be adapted to your child’s individual needs.

 Patience, flexibility, and the bigger picture